 Son, this real life I speak of rules that your actualization needs two people.
 I am one, and your mother would be the other.
-I am here, but your mother isn’t because the girls whom at least I know are sheer fantasies.
-Your mother is missing here for the same reason you sleep under the blanket of my imagination.
+I am here, but your mother isn’t because the girls whom at least I know are merry, proud and respectful individuals.
+Your mother is one of them although she is missing here for the same reason you sleep under the blanket of my imagination.
 So far, nobody has supported my incentives that would help you come into real life.
 Were your mother beside me, we would be telling you this story together.
 We would hug your reality so tightly to place you in the zero distance between us.
 Be advised in peace, my son.
 No distance is what signifies a world of actuality.

 Son, your mother could have been someone in the classes I study.
 I met her in the corridor two weeks ago.
 That afternoon, she and I walked past each other, and I said hello.
 But she insisted on saying goodbye in return because the day was coming to an end.
 She should have known some goodbyes are always untimely, that for some beginnings I see no ending – the maturity of wanting no goodbyes after great greetings.
 No goodbyes because she always seems new to me, like the very first day I saw her and said hello.
 Having that covered, she always stands on cold ground, resolute in icy confidence.
 She cannot comprehend an air of warmth beyond straightforward logic, like the many others who struggle against a charitable heart outside their own selves.